jeffersonly/mern-authentication-boilerplate/README.md

 - Create an account with mongodb/sign in using google
 - Create a mongodb cluster
 - allow network access from all ip addresses

+# Running the Application Locally
+1. After setting up the .env file with the proper fields, as shown [above](#.env) go into a folder directory and clone the repo
+    - This can be done by running ```git clone https://github.com/jeffersonly/mern-authentication-boilerplate.git``` through the command line within the folder in which you want to project to be placed
+2. Run ```npm install``` within the base directory (after cloning, change directories into the MERN-AUTHENTICATION-BOILERPLATE, or whatever name you decide to change the project name to)
+3. Run ```npm install``` within the client directory (change directories into the client folder and install the dependencies)
+4. In the base directory you can run ```npm run dev``` which will the backend of the application
+5. Change into the client directory and run ```npm start```, this will run the frontend of the application